 Why Brush My Dog’s Teeth?

 While it’s absolutely very important to know how often you need to brush your dog’s teeth, the truth is that you might need a little bit of motivation to start doing so.
 Luckily, knowing why it’s so important that your dog’s teeth get brushed is a good place to start.

 Don’t think about brushing your dog’s teeth as something extra.
 Instead, think of it as a vital part of making sure that your dog stays healthy.
 Your dog’s mouth is just another part of his or her body, after all, and it still needs the same level of care that you’d provide to any other body part.
 If you ignore your dog’s mouth, then, you’re ignoring a place that’s vital for your dog’s survival.

 It turns out that your dog’s mouth can be a hotbed for certain types of bacterial growth.
 Those bacteria won’t necessarily stay in your dog’s mouth, which means that they can cause a whole host of different kinds of issues in your dog’s body.
-In short, your dog’s mouth is an incubator for the kinds of things that can greatly reduce your dog’s potential lifespan.
+In short, your dog’s mouth is an incubator for the kinds of things that can significantly impact how long a dog lives.

 With that in mind, you definitely want to make sure that your dog is getting his or her teeth brushed often.
 Doing so doesn’t just make his or her breath smell better – it gives you a chance to spend more time with a healthy dog.
 All you need to know, then, is exactly how often you need to brush your dog’s teeth.

 How Often Should I Brush Your My Dog’s Teeth?